 Many international climate goals have been put in place under the Paris Agreement3.
 We also have a growing focus on sustainable development.
 However, for the most part, we are not on track to meet these goals.
 As a result, we are facing a climate crisis.
 Millions are at risk of food shortages and hunger4, while flooding will cause problems.

 Scientists suggest that we have around 10-12 years to keep global warming at a maximum of 1.5°C. If we can do this, then we can avoid irreversible damage and save lives.

-Many climate deniers argue that its all a hoax.
 Across social media, we've begun to see people commenting asking what is the worst that can happen given the switch to renewables?
-We don't emit pollution from burning oil into the atmosphere, costs come down and more people have access to electricity and energy security.
+Many climate deniers argue that it's all a hoax.
+We don't emit pollution from burning oil into the atmosphere, costs come down, and more people have access to electricity and energy security.

 |Ralph E.H.
 Sims, Hans-Holger Rogner, Ken Gregory, Carbon emission and mitigation cost comparisons between fossil fuel, nuclear and renewable energy resources for electricity generation, Energy Policy, Volume 31, Issue 13, 2003, Pages 1315-1326, ISSN 0301-4215, https://doi.org/10.1016/S0301-4215(02)00192-1|

 |Phebe Asantewaa Owusu & Samuel Asumadu-Sarkodie | Shashi Dubey (Reviewing Editor) (2016) A review of renewable energy sources, sustainability issues and climate change mitigation, Cogent Engineering, 3:1, DOI: 10.1080/23311916.2016.1167990|